jadzeidan/user-guides/bitbox01/basics/managing-backups.md

 - **If you input a different recovery password a different wallet will be generated which therefore does not match the wallet you are currently using on your BitBox01 and the app will tell you: "Backup does NOT match the wallet."**

 **Info:** There is no such thing as an incorrect recovery password.
 Your recovery password is combined with your wallet backup file and a wallet is generated from that.
 If you input a different recovery password (not the one you used when you generated your wallet) it will still generate a valid wallet, however that wallet won't contain your coins.
 You can think of the recovery password like a "passphrase".
 For more information [check this guide]({% link bitbox02/advanced/passphrase.md %})

+### Hidden wallet
+In order to verify a hidden wallet backup select the backup file, then click "Check Backup".

+You will then be asked to input the hidden wallet recovery password.

+**If the password is correct you will see the "Backup matches wallet" message.**

+> If the hidden wallet password check fails, you might have a “legacy hidden wallet”, which is a hidden wallet set up before firmware v3.0.0.
+A legacy hidden wallet is linked to a standard wallet, such that if the backup is verified for the standard wallet, the hidden wallet is also safe.

+In order to access the "Legacy hidden wallet", first login to the BitBox01 using your normal device password.
+Then go to "Manage device", expand the Guide section on the right, and next expand the section "How do I access the legacy hidden wallet".
+Here you can enable the legacy hidden wallet mode.
+Finally, unplug and re-insert the BitBox01 and enter your legacy hidden wallet password.
+If the password is correct, you will now enter the wallet and see your funds as expected.

 ## Creating a new backup